Photos from Mass

 Lying prostrate before the altar is a beautiful image of the Office of Priesthood.
 You’ll be an example to others by offering your life to God, and priests help others by the way they do that, they help others to offer their lives as a sacrifice of thanksgiving to the Lord.
 A sacrifice always inspired by that steadfast love flowing through the cross.

 Thank you for responding to Christ’s love by handing over your life.
 Thank you for taking the risk to lose your life.
 It’s such a beautiful journey with unimaginable sacrifice and yet with a richness.
 I think the priests will tell you, who have lived this for some time, although you have no idea of the sacrifice, you also have no idea of the richness, of the depth of life that lies ahead when you take that risk and give it all to the Lord.

 Watch the Mass

-Music streamed with permission under ONE LICENSE, License #A-730925.
-All rights reserved.
-Excerpts from the English translation of Lectionary for Mass © 1969, 1981, 1997, International Commission on English in the Liturgy Corporation, (ICEL); excerpts from the English translation of The Roman Missal © 2010, ICEL.
+Music streamed with permission under ONE LICENSE A-704305 All rights reserved.
+Excerpts from the English translation of Lectionary for Mass © 1969, 1981, 1997, International Commission on English in the Liturgy Corporation, (ICEL); Excerpts from the English translation of The Roman Missal © 2010, ICEL; Excerpts from the English translation and chants of Ordination of a Bishop, of Priests, and of Deacons © 2018, ICEL; Excerpts from Modal Psalm Tones © 1971, 1991 Saint Meinrad Archabbey, Inc.; O Taste, and You Will See © Colin Brumby & Kathleen Pluth.
 All rights reserved.